risty/SonarLogApi/README.md

 f - if specified generate frame in destination channel even if frame with such coordinates already exist;
 d - if specified generate sounded data from source frame depth value,(otherwise take sounded data from source frame).

+### Flip Sidescan view
+If you have confused with position of the transducer and fixed the back to the front, then you have got the reversed sidescan images.
+You can fix it and flip it back.
+"**ConsoleLogConverter.exe -i input.sl2 -l -o sl2**"
+Command takes all frames from input.sl2.
+At the next step it flip sounded data in frames at 5th(SidescanComposite) clannel and finally save frames to "sl2" format.

 ### Research command example.
 SL binary formats are closed, and there is for all values no public schema .
 So, you can help to project and make some research by yourself.